Morsmalleo/AhMyth/Dev/Updating_AhMyth.md

 This section will further describe how AhMyth should operate in terms of Binding with an Original APK when using the "On Launch" method.

-I have needed a complex APK for this so I used Telegram.
+I needed a complex APK for this so I used Telegram, which was obtained from apkpure.com

 DISSECTING TELEGRAM
 ====================